Skip to Main Content

 Here is the short of it.
 Mexican broadcast operates under a 16:9 1080i/29.97 fps or 1080p/29.97 fps standard with ATSC 3.0 (NextGen TV) rolling out for terrestrial digital.
 Alongside legacy ATSC 1.0 still in service across most affiliates.
 Mexico uses ATSC for terrestrial digital TV (selected over ISDB-T in 2004, aligning with the US and Canada under USMCA harmonization).
 Mexican IFT (Instituto Federal de Telecomunicaciones) covers range, content type, and accessibility needs including Mexican Sign Language interpretation and closed-captioning.

-On the ground, Global deliveries to BBC use DPP UK specs and AS-11; US deliveries to networks ABC, NBC, CBS, FOX, Telemundo, and Univision use AS-11 with caption files (CEA-608 / 708 embedded or .scc / .srt sidecars).
-Records includes full as-run cue sheets, music cue submissions to SACM (Sociedad de Autores y Compositores de México), and IMSS-compliant talent rights certifications.
+On the ground, Global deliveries to BBC use DPP UK specs and AS-11.
+US deliveries to networks ABC, NBC, CBS, FOX, Telemundo, and Univision use AS-11 with caption files (CEA-608 / 708 embedded or .scc / .srt sidecars).
+Records has full as-run cue sheets, music cue submissions to SACM (Sociedad de Autores y Compositores de México), and IMSS-compliant talent rights certifications.

 FAQ